 Pro-tip: Book Casa en el Agua early as this place is usually booked out months in advance.

-A second chaffing point with Tayrona are the many costs associated with visiting.
-A ticket to to park your car, to stay overnight, to camp at one of the sanctioned campsites (more like some horrible cross between a hostel and refugee camp) and the final tax for mandatory insurance.
+A second chaffing point with Tayrona is the many costs associated with visiting.
+A ticket to park your car, to stay overnight, to camp at one of the sanctioned campsites (more like some horrible cross between a hostel and refugee camp), and the final tax for mandatory insurance.
 Do yourself a favor and don’t pay for any camping upfront.
 Instead, enter the park and decide where you would like to stay once you get in.

 Your reward for bearing with these inconveniences will be miles and miles of white-sand beaches, rolling waves, and breathtaking sunsets.
 Sure to make you forget the tourists battled and tolls paid.

 The trail that runs the coastline takes you up and down the headlands.
 It winds through jungle, river, and swamp, every now and then, bursting back onto stunning white, sandy beaches.
 After the last boats take the day-trippers home, and holidaymakers return to the expensive and trashy campsites, settle on one of the now-abandoned beaches.
 Open a bottle of wine and watch the sunset over your own private paradise.

 Pro-tip: Keep walking past the last campground at Playa del Cabo.
 Past the headland and through 20 minutes of swamp and overgrown thicket.
 Here you can find one of the best beaches in Colombia.